cjmayo/ntp/doc/source/filter.rst

 The clock filter algorithm works best when the delays are statistically identical in the reciprocal directions between the server and client.
-This is apparent in Figure 1, where the scattergram is symmetric about the x axis through the apex sample.
+This is apparent in :numref:`wedge-fig`, where the scattergram is symmetric about the x axis through the apex sample.
 In configurations where the delays are not reciprocal, or where the transmission delays on the two directions are traffic dependent, this may not be the case.
 A common case with DSL links is when downloading or uploading a large file.